 Turn your leads into revenue: start with better lead capture forms

-If your inbound leads aren’t converting, it’s not your market - it’s your process.
+If your inbound leads are not converting, it's most likely your process.

 Most businesses bleed opportunities because their lead capture forms are clunky, their questions are random, and their sales teams are chasing ghosts.